Everyone needs reliable office software, and some of the very best suites are completely free – whatever operating system you use.

 LibreOffice is an open source project maintained by a huge and enthusiastic community of volunteers constantly working to improve stability and add new features.
 There's a great selection of extensions and templates to make it even more flexible, and it's free for businesses as well as home users.

 LibreOffice is a fork of Apache OpenOffice, and the two are extremely similar, but we’d opt for LibreOffice thanks to its more frequent update schedule and more modern interface.
+The latest release (version 6) adds a huge array of new features and fixes, including more interface customization options, improved file import and export compatibility, and new online help pages.

 LibreOffice is available for Windows, Mac and Linux, but there are no official mobile versions available except for a document viewer for Android.
+It has some editing features, but they're experimental and we wouldn't advise relying on them.

 For working across platforms and sharing documents, Google's excellent collection of online office apps is hard to beat